KevinBjarnemark/Solfeggio-frequencies/README.md

 - [Jigsaw validator](https://jigsaw.w3.org/css-validator/)
 - [Lighthouse](https://chromewebstore.google.com/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk)

+## Deployment

+Click [here](https://kevinbjarnemark.github.io/portfolio-1/) to visit the deployed version of this website.

+[GitHub](https://github.com/) pages is the service that was used when deploying this website.
+Here are some pointers on how to go about doing this.
+- In the settings, select the default branch (main).
+- Wait until the website has been built.
+- Now the website will be automatically deployed as you're pushing changes to your Github repository.

 ## Maintenance

 Due to this project's minimalistic characteristics, it would be optimal to introduce Javascript for future development.
 This was intended to be a pure HTML and CSS project and to manage close buttons and conditional logic can be quite comprehensive as the project grows in size.